1. Health

 Alcohol and Arthritis Medications

 People tend to think that warnings pertain to everyone but themselves.
-It's hard to think of yourself as needing a warning, or being fallible or mortal.
+It's hard to think of yourself as needing a warning, or being fallible, or mortal.
 Maybe that's just human nature.
 Sometimes, we need stern reminders and, unfortunately, tragic events often deliver those reminders.
-With no reference made to what definitively caused Whitney Houston's death on February 11, 2012, her troubled life and shocking death caused television, radio, and print media to turn their attention to the dangers of mixing prescription drugs and alcohol.
-Whitney is not the first to provoke the discussion, nor will she be the last.
+Too often, the reminder comes after the death of a well-known person due to overdose.
+But, it shouldn't take a news event to remind us.
+The information is attached to every prescription bottle we pick up at the pharmacy.

 Every prescription bottle has tiny stickers attached that direct proper use or warn us of dangers.
 While the stickers or labels may be small, the message they carry is not meant to be missed or disregarded.
 When is the last time you paid any attention to those little stickers?
 Check your prescriptions.
 Depending on the specific medication, you will see something like this: